timescale/docs/timescaledb/how-to-guides/ingest-data.md

 ## Prometheus
 Prometheus is used to monitor infrastructure metrics.
-It scrapes any endpoints that can expose metrics in a compatible format.
-The metrics are stored in Prometheus, and you can query them using the PromQL query language.
-Prometheus is not intended to be used for long-term metrics storage, but it supports a variety of remote storage solutions that can be used for that purpose.
+It scrapes any endpoints that expose metrics in a compatible format.
+The metrics are stored in Prometheus, and you can query them using PromQL (Prometheus Query Language).
+Prometheus is not intended for long-term metrics storage, but it supports a variety of remote storage solutions for that purpose.

 TimescaleDB can use Prometheus as a remote store for long-term metrics, by using [Promscale][promscale].
 Promscale supports both PromQL and SQL queries.
 PromQL